4th National First Nations NDIS:

 Capacity Building in Life skills, education and employment

 Technology & Innovations

 The conference will highlight how service providers are working together, with the government and with Aboriginal and Torres Straits Islander peoples living with a disability and their families to find innovative ways to address the above topics.
 The conference will include keynote speakers, practical workshops and concurrent sessions as well as yarning circles and interactive panel discussions.
 The conference envisions that partnerships and working in unison should form the basis of closing the gap in Indigenous disadvantage, particularly in Aboriginal & Torres Straits Islander peoples who are living with a disability.

 The conference is not politically biased.
 Rather, it should be seen as an opportunity to access information that is not readily available.
 Today the world has become smaller with the invention of the internet and jet travel.
 As such, we are of the belief that there is nothing more empowering and more effective than people having an opportunity to network and collaborate.
 The conference vision for this event is to embrace the philosophy of First Nations community-controlled and mainstream service providers through promoting an informative forum of research, health education and training of staff for the betterment of Indigenous health.

 To engage in partnerships with mutual respect

-In 8 years, the closing the gap initiative have had mixed results
+In 10 years, the closing the gap initiative has had mixed results

 We still have an Indigenous life expectancy of around 10 years less than mainstream Australians